SpotOnInc/renovate-config/README.md

     </details>

 4. Copy regex from `regex101.com` to `matchStrings` section.
-Replace all `\` by `\\`.
+Replace all `\` with `\\`.

 5. Test that all works as expected.
-It could be done by creating temporary repo with your Renovate config and test file, with a non-latest version.
+It could be done by creating a temporary repo with your Renovate config and test file, with a non-latest version.
 Read Renovate logs, force PR creation, and check opened PR if needed.

     <details><summary>Possible Final Result</summary>